legal resources necessary to hold negligent facilities accountable.

 The survey team interviewed the facility Business Office Manager (BOM)who had been employed at the facility since 2007 along with other billing staff members.
 During the interview, it was revealed that “the man the facility received one Free haircut monthly but the women were charged for their haircuts ever since [the BOM has] been here.”
 The Business Office Manager also stated that after reviewing the resident fund charges for haircuts that the “facility had charged the resident fund accounts or accepted a check for the haircuts received by residents of Medicare or Medicaid.”

 If you suspect your loved one shows the signs or symptoms of mistreatment, abuse or neglect while residing at Mabry Health Care, take quick action now by calling Tennessee nursing home abuse attorneys at Nursing Home Law Center at (800) 926-7565.
-Our law firm fights aggressively on behalf of Jackson County victims of mistreatment living in long-term facilities including nursing homes in Gainesboro.
+Our network of attorneys fights aggressively on behalf of Jackson County victims of mistreatment living in long-term facilities including nursing homes in Gainesboro.

 Our knowledgeable attorneys offer legal representation to patients with cases that involve abuse and neglect happening in public and private nursing facilities.
 Contact us now to schedule a free case review to discuss how to obtain justice and resolve a financial compensation claim.
 We can begin working on your claim to ensure your rights are protected.